ProjectNeura/leads-docs/docs/vec/user-manual.md

 To configure the power supply modules, see the [Appendix](leads_vec_appendix_power_power_supply_module).

+## Connect the Accelerometer

+- BNO085 Gnd to board Gnd
+- BNO085 SCL to board TX
+- BNO085 SDA to board RX
+- BNO085 P1 to board 3.3V

 ## Install the Operating System for the Raspberry Pi

 Download and install the [Raspberry Pi Imager](https://www.raspberrypi.com/software).